Bilaterally symmetrical and usually pointed at both ends

 Nematodes in bumblebees

-bombi (left),a nematode infecting bumblebee queens.
+bombi (above),a nematode infecting bumblebee queens.
 This parasite is only found in

 queens and affects her behaviour.